Luftare/shadow/README.md

 - audio source direction will change pan
 - settings can be configured by players and stored in local storage
 - player cannot move to a cell if there's an opponent
+- limit shadow update to visible portion of screen

 ## Done